Vibrational band structure of nanoscale phononic crystals: Results

 \subsection{Vibrational band structure}

 The Fig.~\ref{FigBand} (a) shows the band structure obtained from the molecular dynamics simulations of the phononic crystal.
+The assignment of the data points to bands represented by the same colour is based on the signal strength in different Brillouin zones as well as comparison with Fig.~\ref{FigBand} (b).
 The modes were classified as in-plane modes with polarization directions in the x-y plane and out-of-plane (flex) modes with a polarization along the z-direction.
 These flex modes are a result of the fact that we are analyzing the vibrations of an essentially two-dimensional membrane in three dimensions.
 The nature and dispersion relations of these modes represent an interesting subject on its own which is not pursued in this article.
 The rest of this work concentrates therefore on the in-plane modes, only.

 For the in-plane modes, Fig.~\ref{FigBand} (a) shows the presence of two acoustic bands followed by a complex system of optical bands.
 In general, it was not possible to assign a longitudinal or transverse character to the bands.
 The only exception are the two acoustic bands along the $\Gamma$-M direction which are polarized predominantly along the x- and y- directions giving the bands longitudinal acoustic and transverse acoustic character, respectively.
 In contrast to this, the bands along the $\Gamma$-K direction cannot be characterized as longitudinal or transversal.
 At the same time, the splitting between the two acoustic bands is much larger at the M point than at the K point of the Brillouin zone.